The Edge Treatment Center

 In 2020, another similar study was conducted by the Liverpool Center for Alcohol Research at the University of Liverpool.
 The study found that participants with natural cycles confirmed experiencing more alcohol cravings during the follicular phase.
 But on the other hand, women who were on birth control did not show any difference in alcohol consumption throughout the cycle.
 The second group participants even exhibited higher drinking levels than the first group.
 This study suggests that alcohol consumption in women is affected by female reproductive hormones.

-Drinking Alcohol During Periods Should be Avoided
+Drinking Alcohol During Periods Should Be Avoided

 The information we have gone through by now suggests that alcohol may not be the best choice of beverage, especially for people who are on their period.
 Being a diuretic, pure alcohol, or even an alcoholic drink increases the rate at which bodily fluids are released.
 This means that you can easily dehydrate your body if you do not ensure to drink enough water after a night of heavy drinking.